edurant/edurant.github.io/advising/msml.md

 # Accreditation

-Please see [MSOE's Accreditations](https://www.msoe.edu/about-msoe/who-we-are/accreditations/) for information accreditation at the university and program levels, including accreditation of all undergraduate programs in the EECS Department.
+Please see [MSOE's Accreditations](https://www.msoe.edu/about-msoe/who-we-are/accreditations/) for information accreditation at the university and program levels, including accreditation of all undergraduate programs in the CSSE Department.
 Note that as of 2023 ABET does not offer offer accreditation for masters programs in any computing disciplines.

 # Machine Learning Careers In The News